wulab/mithril-slides/README.md

 ![screenshots](https://cloud.githubusercontent.com/assets/592709/17454537/012dc70c-5bc4-11e6-86e1-5d5ce2bc35b8.gif)

 ## Features
-* Quickly create your slides in [a simple JSON file](slides.json)
+* Quickly create your slides as a [simple JSON file](slides.json)
-* Embed any websites, web applications or YouTube videos
+* Embed any website, web app or YouTube video
 * Present your ideas using only a web browser
 * Support viewing on mobile or tablet devices
 * A total of 4 themes to choose from